jenkinsci/hashicorp-vault-plugin/README.md

 In your configuration (may it be global, folder or job) you see the following screen:
 ![Global Configuration](docs/images/configuration_screen.png)

-The credential you need to provide is a `VaultTokenCredential`, which looks like this:
+The credential you need to provide is a `VaultCredential`, which looks like this:

 ![Credential Configuration](docs/images/credential_screen.png)